tdwg/vocab/documentation-use-cases.md

 2009-02-20

 ```
+by substituting them in the appropriate place in the query.
 ```
 SELECT DISTINCT ?term ?termVersion  WHERE {
   # Version2 is the vocabulary version whose terms are shown that are not in Version1